josephmbarnby/Barnby_etal_2022_ReversalLearning/README.md

-# Barnby, Mehta & Moutoussis 2022; ReversalLearning
+# Barnby, Mehta & Moutoussis 2022; Reversal Learning
 Assessment of reversal learning across probabilistic and social inference tasks.

 ### Move to the 'master' branch for all code and data